 Any questions, complaints or requests regarding this Policy or Workleap’s handling of Personal Information can be addressed to Workleap’s customer service at:

 Attention: Data Protection Officer

 Montréal (Québec) H3K 1G6

-Our Data Protection Officer will attempt to respond to your request within the legally applicable timeframe, and in any case no later than 30 days after receipt of such request.
-We will advise you in writing of our response to your request.
-Should we refuse to grant your request, we will inform you of the legal reason of our refusal, and we will apprise you of remedies available to you and of the time limit for exercising them.
+Workleap’s Data Protection Officer will respond to User requests within the legally applicable timeframe, and in any case no later than 30 days after receipt of such request.
+Workleap will advise a User in writing of its response to their request.
+Should Workleap refuse to grant a request, Workleap will inform the User of the legal reason of its refusal, and will apprise the user of remedies available to them and of the time limit for exercising them.

-Should you be unsatisfied with the outcome of your request, you may lodge a complaint with Workleap’s supervisory authority, the Commission d’accès à l’information (https://www.cai.gouv.qc.ca/a-propos/nous-joindre/).
+Should a user be unsatisfied with the outcome of their request, they may lodge a complaint with Workleap’s supervisory authority, the Commission d’accès à l’information (https://www.cai.gouv.qc.ca/a-propos/nous-joindre/).

-Workleap will review and update its policies and procedures as required to keep current with rules and regulations, new technologies, standards and User concerns.
+Workleap will review and update its policies and procedures as required to keep current with rules and regulations, new technologies, standards and customer concerns.
 This Policy may therefore change from time to time.
 If Workleap makes changes that materially alter Users privacy rights, Workleap may provide additional notice, such as via email or through the Services or the website.
 If Users disagree with the terms of this Policy, their only remedy is to discontinue use of the websites and the Services.